looking for 1-1 services? Schedule a consult

 Breaking this cycle requires both practical techniques to manage arousal in the moment and deeper work to address the underlying triggers.

-- Education about sexual response cycles and techniques to increase control.
+• Education on sexual response cycles and ways to increase control.

-- Mindfulness training to keep you present rather than preoccupied.
+• Mindfulness training to keep you in the present moment, not lost in thought.

-- Behavioral exercises like the stop-start or squeeze technique, guided by a therapist’s expertise.
+• Behavioral exercises such as the stop-start or squeeze technique.
+A therapist’s expertise.

-Unlike generic tips from the internet, sex therapy is tailored to your personal history, relationship dynamics, and emotional needs.
-This personalized approach is why many men see longer-lasting results when they work with a qualified professional.
+Sex therapy isn’t the kind of tip you read on the internet that applies to everyone.
+It’s customized to your personal history, your relationship dynamics, your emotional needs.
+That personal touch is why so many men feel they get longer-lasting results when they work with a qualified professional.

 One of the most valuable skills you can develop is learning to regulate your mental and emotional state during intimacy.
 This might include: